toppa/Shashin/readme.txt

 4. A Highslide slideshow

 == Changelog ==

+= 3.0.8 = Bug fix: spurious Highslide navbars will no longer appear when navigating through multiple albums

 = 3.0.7 =
 * Bug fix: support uploaded_timestamp for ordering in old shortcodes